 Lab created fancy diamonds are an affordable option if you want to impress the love of your life.
 You get the same brilliance, clarity, and beauty without all the negatives of diamond sourcing.

 Know How To Choose a Setting

-- Three-stone setting: By flanking your pink diamond with side stones, it enhances the size and sparkle of the center stone.
-This is a great setting for diamonds that are less than .50 carat.
+Flank your pink diamond with side stones to enhance the size and sparkle of the center stone.
+Three stone is an ideal setting for diamonds that are less than .50 carat.

-- Halo setting: In this setting, your pink diamond’s size and color are enhanced with a circle of smaller stones or brilliants that can either share the same cut as the center stone or have a varied shape.
+In this setting, your pink diamond’s size and color are enhanced with a circle of smaller stones or brilliant.
+They can either share the same cut as the center stone or have a varied shape.

-- Double halo setting: To really make the center pink diamond appear larger, a double halo setting is a tiered or double layer of accent stones around the center stone.
+To really make the center pink diamond appear more significant, a double halo setting is a tiered or double layer of accent stones around the center stone.

-- Solitaire: For a large carat pink diamond, you can highlight the gorgeous color in a stand-alone solitaire setting.
+For a large-carat pink diamond, you can highlight the gorgeous color in a stand-alone solitaire setting.

 The metal you pair with your diamond affects how it will look overall.
 How you want your color intensity to appear is up to you.
 No matter what your fancy color, the diamond will be a beauty.

 Unlike other fancy-colored diamonds, a pink diamond has a perfect metal pairing for its setting: rose gold.